 One of the rooms in the house had grey candles, not a common color.
 There was an altar quite similar to the one I found in my neighbor’s house that seemed to have been recently cleaned up, besides the same sigils I have found in the church, were carved in the wall above the altar.
 I was sure this wasn’t done by Leann, unless Agatha had something to do with it, nevertheless it doesn’t make sense as she was consorting with Lilith from the beginning.

 A long heavy leather-like tablecloth was laying on top of the table below the sigils, as I got closer to the altar, I couldn’t help to notice that I hit something with my foot behind the fabric.
-I was very hesitant to lift that thing up but as I set my eyes on the tablecloth, I got enthralled from something I wasn't aware of, the supposed leather was nothing but… human skin, layered one of top of the other, by the looks of it could be seen how thick it was.
+I was very hesitant to lift that thing up but as I set my eyes on the tablecloth, I got enthralled from something ’ wasn't aware of, the supposed leather was nothing but . . . human skin, layered one of top of the other, by the looks of it could be seen how thick it was.

 It should have taken at least five people’s skin to make something so horrifying and disgusting but at the same time so well done to mislead the eye at first sight.
 Whoever did this macabre thing must have been an expert I’m just hoping not to find that cannibal in here, worst thing to know as cannibalism can be also sacrificial and ritualistic that means Leann is also a cannibal for chopping that head off and keep it.
+Expressed Sheryl sarcastically.

-I was curious to know what was below that table and being covered by that strange tablecloth could mean that is something so important that has to be protected by being hidden but at the same time is in the right place to be used when needed… I thought maybe is the head!
+I was curious to know what was below that table and being covered by that strange tablecloth could mean that is something so important that has to be protected by being hidden but at the same time is in the right place to be used when needed . . .
+I thought, maybe is the head!
 According to Leann it was her source of power so it made perfect sense.

-Setting aside my disgust, I went and lifted up the tablecloth to find a coffer… then I heard a noise coming from the front of the house, I rushed to hide in a closet that was almost next to the altar, inside of it anything related to witchcraft, swords, different kind of liquors, porcelain dolls, even weird customs and masks but between all that I did find a little spot to hide, I shut the door carefully and trying to glance through the door crack… Agatha!
+Setting aside my disgust, I went and lifted up the tablecloth to find a coffer . . . then I heard a noise coming from the front of the house, I rushed to hide in a closet that was almost next to the altar, inside of it anything related to witchcraft, swords, different kind of liquors, porcelain dolls, even weird customs and masks but between all that I did find a little spot to hide, I shut the door carefully and trying to glance through the door crack . . .
+Agatha!

 I saw how Lilith pulverized her between her hands!
 How was this possible?

-She was wearing a custom similar to the ones in the closet, she got down on her knees like greeting the altar, I could notice that in her chest were the same three marks that I saw in the flock while I was at the twisted church, it could just mean one thing… she found a way to pact with the trinity while consorting with Lilith!
+She was wearing a custom similar to the ones in the closet, she got down on her knees like greeting the altar, I could notice that in her chest were the same three marks that I saw in the flock while I was at the twisted church, it could just mean one thing . . . she found a way to pact with the trinity while consorting with Lilith!
 That slithering bitch!
 She could have even used Leann as a decoy so she could avoid death.

 I was so upset but I couldn’t afford to be seen specially by her so I remained calm to wait for her to leave but after she greeted the altar a rumbling voice said,